eburns10/VDJdive-ECLIPSE-Manuscript/README.md

-# VDJdive-tcrEclipse-Manuscript
+# VDJdive-ECLIPSE-Manuscript
-Code used in the VDJdive/tcrEclipse Methods Manuscript
+Code used in the VDJdive/ECLIPSE Methods Manuscript